kcjengr/qtpyvcp/docs/source/install/dev_install.rst

 QtDesigner Plugins
 ^^^^^^^^^^^^^^^^^^

+The required `libpyqt5.so` comes with linuxcnc from debian 12 apt repositories, if you build linuxcnc from sources you may need the library too

 If you want to edit a VCP or create one from a template you need to have the QtDesigner plugins installed.
 To load, you must have the correct version of